Upper bound of holographic entanglement entropy combinations: Entanglement wedge connectivity in upper bound configurations

+Following this procedure, we present an explicit example in Appendix~A to illustrate how the splitting process is used to evaluate the maximal value of the conditional mutual information \(I(A\!:\!B\mid E)\).
+This procedure was studied in~\cite{Ju:2024hba}.
+Furthermore, in Appendix A, we recast the entire process in the language of lamp diagrams and formulate the general rules of comparing a lamp diagram with its successor obtained by lighting one additional lamp (the post–splitting diagram).
+As each diagram serves as a stipulation of the connectivity conditions of all entanglement wedges, comparing those diagrams to find the maximum one will help us find the rightful stipulation in the upper bound configuration.
+The rule is as follows:

-\begin{itemize} \item [] \textit{If the number of red lamps is greater than the number of blue lamps in the current lamp diagram, then the splitting process to the next step will increase the value of the entropy combination; if the number of blue lamps is greater than the number of red lamps in the current diagram, then the splitting process to the next step will decrease the value of the entropy combination; if the numbers are equal, the next step of the splitting process will not change the value of the entropy combination.} \end{itemize}
+\begin{itemize} \item \textbf{Rules of comparing lamp diagrams via splitting process.} \textit{If the number of red lamps is greater than the number of blue lamps in the current lamp diagram, then the splitting process to the next step will increase the value of the entropy combination; if the number of blue lamps is greater than the number of red lamps in the current diagram, then the splitting process to the next step will decrease the value of the entropy combination; if the numbers are equal, the next step of the splitting process will not change the value of the entropy combination.} \end{itemize}

 It should be first noted that this is a general conclusion which applies to any entropy combination and its corresponding lamp diagram.
 Consequently, utilizing this newly found rule, we can simply draw all the arrows in Figure \ref{CMIlamp}, showing the directions of increasing the value of the entropy combination.
 In this specific example of CMI $I(A:B|E)$, we find that the maximum configuration is represented by the last graph on the first line and the first graph on the second line, as inferred from the directions of the arrows.
 In principle, choosing any one of these configurations and stipulating the corresponding connectivity condition would give us the upper bound configuration; however, practically, the last graph on the first line is not unique because we can switch \(A\) and \(B\).
 If we choose that graph, then some of the intervals of \(E\) might be connected with \(A\) in \(EW(AE)\) while others might be connected with \(B\) in \(EW(BE)\).
 Evaluating the maximum value is still a tedious task.
 As a result, we should choose the first graph on the second line as the rightful choice to stipulate the connectivity condition of the entanglement wedges so that finding the upper bound value would be easier.
 The resulting configuration will exactly match the (dis)connectivity condition in (\ref{I3I4dis}) for the CMI $I(A:B|E)$.